Robert Smirke (architect): Career

-Together with John Nash and Sir John Soane, he became an official architect to the Office of Works in 1813 (an appointment he held until 1832) at a salary of £500 per annum, thereby reaching the height of the profession.
+Together with John Nash and Sir John Soane, he was appointed as attached (i.e. official) architect to the Office of Works in 1815 (an appointment he held until 1832) at a salary of £500 per annum, thereby reaching the height of the profession.
 In 1819 he was made surveyor of the Inner Temple.
 In 1819, he married Laura Freston, daughter of The Reverend Anthony Freston, the great-nephew of the architect Matthew Brettingham.
 The only child of the marriage was a daughter Laura.
 In 1820, he was made surveyor of the Duchy of Lancaster, and also in 1820 he became treasurer to the Royal Academy.
 He was knighted in 1832, and received the RIBA Royal Gold Medal for Architecture in 1853.
 Smirke lived at 81 Charlotte Street, London, commemorated now by a blue plaque on the building.
 He retired from practice in 1845, after which Robert Peel made him a member of the Commission for London Improvements.
 In 1859, he resigned from the Royal Academy and retired to Cheltenham, where he lived in Montpellier House, Suffolk Square.
-He died there on 18 April 1867 and was buried in the churchyard of St Peter's in Leckhampton.
+He died there on 18 April 1867 and was buried in the churchyard of St Peter's Church, Leckhampton.
 His estate was worth £90,000.

 He is known to have designed or remodelled over twenty churches, more than fifty public buildings and more than sixty private houses.
 This productivity inspired James Planché's 1846 chorus in his burlesque of Aristophanes' The Birds: